-We have audited the financial statements of The End Fund for the 16 month period ended 31st December 2013 on pages 10 to 17.
+We have audited the financial statements of The End Fund for the year ended 31st December 2014 on pages 10 to 17.
 The financial reporting framework that has been applied in their preparation is applicable law and the Financial Reporting Standard for Smaller Entities (effective April 2008) (United Kingdom Generally Accepted Accounting Practice applicable to Smaller Entities).